01 July 2019

 Carey Olsen's investment funds team in Guernsey, together with fund administration specialist Private Equity Administrators Limited (PEA), have assisted Creandum on the establishment of Creandum V, a €265 million venture fund focusing on early-stage opportunities across Europe.

 Following strong demand from existing and new investors, Creandum V was heavily oversubscribed and enjoyed re-commitments from all institutional investors in Creandum IV, while also attracting several new investors primarily from the US.
-The fund will follow the same strategy as previous Creandum funds and provide early stage investment for European technology companies.
+The fund will follow the same strategy as previous Creandum funds and provide early stage investment for European technology and fintech companies.

 The Carey Olsen team advising on all Guernsey aspects of Creandum V's structuring, establishment and closing was led by partner David Crosland with assistance from senior associate Chris Hutley-Hurst.